-The "GenSight" trademark is a registered Community Trade Mark covering all 28 member states of the European Union.
-We may, in the future, file additional applications to register "GenSight" in other territories and/or file applications for trademarks covering our products and/or services in certain markets of interest.
-See Section 3.5, "Legal Risks and Risks Related to our Intellectual Property-Our trademarks and trade names may not be adequately protected and we may not be able to build name recognition in our markets of interest" and Section 18.6, "Legal and Arbitration Proceedings" of this Universal Registration Document.
+We may, in the future, file additional applications to register GenSight, LUMEVOQ and/or LUMOVI in other territories and/or file applications for new trademarks covering current or future products and/or services in certain markets of interest.
+See Section 3.5, "Legal Risks and Risks Related to our Intellectual Property - Our trademarks and trade names may not be adequately protected and we may not be able to build name recognition in our markets of interest" and Section 18.6,

+"Legal and Arbitration Proceedings" of this Universal Registration Document.